SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 <tr>
 <td style="text-align: left">Binary delivery encoding / binaryDeliveryEncoding</td>
 <td style="text-align: left">String</td>
 <td style="text-align: left">Indicates the encoding format for writing binaries to a LWM2M device.
-The encoding format can be "OPAQUE", "TLV", "JSON" or "TEXT".
-In case of empty or invalid entries, the default format is "OPAQUE".
+The encoding format can be OPAQUE, TLV, JSON or TEXT.
+In case of empty or invalid entries, the default format is OPAQUE.
 <td style="text-align: left">Optional</td>
 </tr>
 <tr>